DevSerae/serae-scripts/Cloudflare/README.md

 ## Security Note

-⚠️ The scripts currently includes placeholder API tokens and IDs.
+⚠️ The scripts currently include placeholder API tokens and IDs.
 In production:

 - These values should be stored securely.